 - To comply with law or as required for legal purposes.

-We may use Personal Information, including voice print recordings, account information (such as purchase patterns) and device information for fraud investigations or prevention of fraud or network abuse.
+We may use Personal Information, including voice print recordings, account information (such as purchase patterns) and device information for investigations or prevention of fraud or network abuse.

 Information Collected from Cookies

 We may also use information collected from cookies or other similar technologies to improve our websites, make recommendations, and complete transactions you request.

 We may use information we collect to contact you about T-Mobile or third-party products, services, and offers that we believe you may find of interest.
 We may contact you by telephone, postal mail, e-mail, or other methods.
 You may opt-out of receiving marketing communications from us at any time as outlined below in Choices Regarding Use of Your Information.

 We do not publish directories of our customers wireless numbers; nor will we provide or make such numbers available to third-parties for listing in their public directories, without the customers prior consent.